-She has reviewed journal articles, examined a PhD thesis and is available to supervise Higher Degree Research students.
+She has experience reviewing journal articles, examining PhD theses and is available to supervise Higher Degree Research students.

-Research interests: curriculum inquiry, history education; studies of Asia; senior secondary curriculum; critical policy analysis; discourse analysis; modern Chinese history
+Research interests: curriculum inquiry; curriculum enactment; History curriculum; decolonising history education; studies of Asia; Asia as method; senior secondary curriculum; critical policy analysis; discourse analysis; modern Chinese history

 Australia-China Relations in Higher Education Research Network, Deakin

 Contemporary Histories Research Group, Deakin